Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Bromeliaceae vriesea

 You can choose between a flower or foliage option for this species.
-They’re easy to care for since they take low light instead of bright light to thrive.
+They’re easy to care for since they thrive on low light instead of bright light.

 For the most part, indoor bromeliad plants don’t attract pests known to destroy other plants.
-I can’t stress how huge that it is and how it makes Bromeliad care so much more desirable.
+I can’t stress how huge it is and how it makes Bromeliad care much more desirable.
+However, a few bugs might sneak through to your plant when you don’t expect it.
+These are the most common ones.

-Aphids are one of those bugs that love all sorts of plants, including bromeliads.
+Aphids are a bug that loves all sorts of plants, including bromeliads.

-Since they mate fast, you want to get rid of them as soon as you discover them on your plant.
+Since they mate fast, you want to eliminate them when you discover them on your plant.

 Otherwise, your bromeliad will end up infested with these gross pests.
 And the more aphids there are, the more aphids there are stealing nutrients.